How To Sand Epoxy Resin

 Identify the Cause

 Determine why the resin remains sticky.
-It could be due to inaccurate mixing ratios, insufficient curing time, or other factors like temperature or humidity.
-Adding too much colorants can effect resin curing times.
+It could be due to wrong mixing ratios, not letting it cure for the proper amount of time, or other factors like temperature or humidity.
+Adding too much colorants can also effect resin curing times.
+If you are making small crafting things, you might want to switch to a UV resin that cures under a light.
+With this type of resin, there is no mixing at all.

 Consult the Manufacturer